Arduino

 At what age can kids learn Arduino?

 The Arduino Student Kit is a hands-on, step-by-step remote learning tool for ages 11+.
-Start with the basics of electronics, programming, and coding at home.
+Kids start with the basics of electronics, programming, and coding right at home.

 How can Arduino help students?